-Declaring the Plan B major A student may declare a Plan B major any time after she has completed the introductory (100 level) studio art requirements and one additional studio art course.
-She must present a portfolio of work to the Portfolio Review Committee.
-Portfolios will be reviewed each semester, just before the advising period.
+A student may declare a Plan B major any time after completing the introductory (100-level) studio art requirement and one additional studio art course.
+Prior to declaration, students must complete a portfolio review, scheduled each semester prior to the advising period.
 Students who receive a negative evaluation will be encouraged to take an additional studio course or courses, and resubmit their portfolio at a subsequent review time.
 Students who receive a negative evaluation may resubmit their portfolios in subsequent reviews up to and including the last portfolio review available during their sophomore year.
 These students will be offered suggestions for strengthening their portfolios through additional studio coursework in the same or other media represented in the portfolio.
 The additional studio courses will count toward fulfilling the major requirements.

-Mapping the Plan B major Upon receiving a positive portfolio evaluation, a student should select and meet with a Plan B adviser.
-Together they will discuss her interests and review her studio work to date, and select an area of studio in which she will concentrate.
-In exceptional cases the student and her adviser may design a sequence of studio courses that draws from several areas of concentration.
+Upon receiving a positive portfolio evaluation, a student should select and meet with a Plan B adviser.
+Together they will discuss the student’s interests and studio work to date, and select a media concentration from those listed above.
+Together, the student and adviser may design a sequence of studio courses that draws from several areas of concentration.

-One 100-level course selected from the following: ARS 162, ARS 163, ARS 172 and five additional courses in studio art, of which at least three must be at the 200 level and at least one must be at the 300 level.
+One 100-level course selected from the following: ARS 162, ARS 163, ARS 172 and five additional courses in studio art, of which at least three must be at the 200-level and at least one must be at the 300-level.